AlibabaCloudDocs/dts/intl.en-US/Data Migration/Supported databases and migration types.md

 **Note:**

-    -   DTS does not support SQL Server clusters or SQL Server Always On availability groups \(AOAG\).
+    -   DTS does not support SQL Server clusters or SQL Server Always On availability groups \(AOAGs\).
     -   If the version of the source database is 2005, incremental data migration is not supported.
 -   ApsaraDB RDS for SQL Server